dmy-98/Glints-Academy/Sept-3/README.md

 ```

 ## 5. Count the vowel
-Count the vowels and tunr into object
+Count the vowels and turn into object
 ```javascript
     function vowelsObject(apaja){